microsoft/Project-Yellowstone-Documentation/business-central/sales/actual-vs-budget.md

 # Actual vs. Budget (Power BI Report)

-The _Actual vs. Budget_ report gives a clear picture of your organization's sales activities and how these are tracking against the sales budget.
-It showcases the sales amounts and quantities and the counterparts of these as budget amount and quantity.
-This report can provide a clear picture for organizations about how specific Item Categories and Items are tracking against their budget.
-This can allows key decisions to be made in improving sales ensuring budget figures are met.
+The _Actual vs. Budget_ report provides a clear overview of your organization's sales performance by comparing actual sales amount and quantity sold with the budget figures.
+This report helps the organization to track progress towards meeting sales targets and analyze sales data by item categories and items for making key business decisions.

-This report is meant for finance and sales teams to track performance of sales against budgets.
+This report is meant for finance and sales teams to track performance of actual sales against budgets.

 //ACTUAL VS BUDGET IMAGE